cloudmesh/cloudmesh-pi-burn/paper/vonLaszewski-cmburn.md

 # Introduction

-The Rasperry Pi provides to the community a cheap platform with the ability to expose Lunix and other operating systems to the masses.
+The Raspberry Pi provides to the community a cheap platform with the ability to expose Linux and other operating systems to the masses.
 Du to its cost point it is easy to buy a PI and experiment with it.
 As such this platform has been ideal to lower the entry barrier to advanced computing from the university level to highschool and middle school and even elementary school.
 However the PI has also been used by universities and even national labs.
-Due to its availability iand is convenient accessibility is has become a staple of our educational pipeline.
+Due to its availability and is convenient accessibility is has become a staple of our educational pipeline.